 Preamble

 St. 2020, c.
-257, An Act Providing for Eviction Protections during the COVID-19 Emergency, as amended by St. 2021, c.
-20, §§ 12 through 17, requires the Executive Office of Housing and Economic Development (EOHED) to promulgate emergency regulations as necessary to implement St. 2020, c.
+257, An Act Providing for Eviction Protections during the COVID-19 Emergency, as may be amended, requires the Executive Office of Housing and Economic Development (EOHED) to promulgate emergency regulations as necessary to implement St. 2020, c.
 257, § 1.
 St. 2020, c.
 257, § 1 requires landlords to provide a form containing certain information related to residential tenant's rights and available resources when giving a written notice to quit to a residential tenant for nonpayment of rent.
 St. 2020,

 c.
 257 also requires EOHED to: